John Wayles: Betty Hemings and children

-As their mother was a slave, the children were all born into slavery under the principle of partus sequitur ventrum, which had been part of the law since 1662.
+As their mother was enslaved, the children were all born into slavery under the principle of partus sequitur ventrum, which had been part of the law since 1662.
 They were three-quarters European in ancestry and half-siblings to Wayles' daughters by his wives.

 Wayles was not known to acknowledge his children by Betty, nor did he free her or them in his will.
 To do so would have communicated his relationship with Betty and would have required a change in Virginia manumission laws at that time.
 He did, though, allow certain freedoms for his children.
 For instance his two oldest children were taught to read and write, allowed to earn their own money, and allowed to travel by themselves.
 The youngest boy, Peter, was three years old when Wayles died.

 Hemings had two more children while she lived at Monticello named John and Lucy.

 Death and estate settlement

 John Wayles died at age 58 in 1773.
-He left substantial property, including many slaves, but the estate was encumbered with debt.
+He left substantial property, including many enslaved persons, but the estate was encumbered with debt.
 Upon Wayles' death, Betty Hemings and her six children with John Wayles were moved "without hesitancy" to Monticello to prevent the Hemings from being separated.

 The estate was worth £30,000, but Wayles was in debt to Farrell and Jones for £11,000.
 Wayles' three sons-in-law, including Thomas Jefferson, decided to break up the estate and its debts.
-Martha and her husband Thomas Jefferson inherited the Willis Creek and Elk Hill plantations and a total of 135 slaves, including members of the Hemings family.
+Martha and her husband Thomas Jefferson inherited the Willis Creek and Elk Hill plantations and a total of 135 enslaved persons, including members of the Hemings family.
 They also inherited £4,000 in debt.
 Jefferson and other co-executors of the Wayles estate worked for years to clear the debt.